 What is Language Barrier and How to Overcome It

 We’re talking, of course, about language barriers, which are more common than many people realize because they exist in several different forms.
-In this article, we explain what the language barriers are and provide several helpful tips on how to overcome language barrier in both professional and personal life.
+These barriers can even occur between people who speak the same tongue, due to different types of knowledge and proficiency.
+In this article, we explain what the language barriers are and provide several helpful tips on how to overcome language barriers in both your professional and personal life.

 Most Common Types of Language Barriers